-Acupuncture draws on the belief that an energy called Qi (pronounced “chee”) circulates throughout our body, from the top of our head to the soles of our feet.
+The Eastern medicine philosophy of acupuncture draws on the belief that an energy called Qi (pronounced “chee”) circulates throughout our body, from the top of our head to the soles of our feet.
 When we experience good health, this energy flows unobstructed along pathways in the body called meridians.
 Each meridian is believed to be connected to a specific organ system, and when an energy flow is disrupted by a disease or an injury, illness or pain occurs.
 Acupuncture is then used to balance the flow of Qi and stimulate our body’s natural ability to heal.

 Acupuncture is one of the most utilized services offered at Cleveland Clinic’s Center for Integrative & Lifestyle Medicine, and is most effective with regular and frequent treatments.

 What We Treat